alexlssc/Train-App/README.md

 ## Features

 ### Training Monitoring
-Train App uses a system of color to monitor their player performances.
+Train App uses a system of colour to monitor their player performances.
 ![training-image](readme_images/training.png)

 On their dashboard, coaches can see which player performed the best and the worst.